 Study abroad scholarships may be available through the Clark Honors College and GEO, the university’s study abroad program operator.
 For more information, see the following pages.

-Clark Honors College in Berlin
+Clark Honors College in Siena

-CHC in Berlin Program
+CHC in Senegal and the Gambia Program

 Singapore Exchange Program